AlanLuu/lox-go/README.md

                 - If the iterator has no more elements, calling this method will throw a runtime error with the error message `"StopIteration"`
             - `iterator.toList([length])`, which returns a list of elements from the iterator with the specified length as an integer.
 If `length` is omitted, the resulting list is obtained by repeatedly calling this iterator's `next` method until there are no more elements to be iterated over
         - Various utility iterator methods and fields are defined under a built-in class called `Iterator`, which is documented [here](./doc/Iterator.md)
-    - `len(element)`, which returns the length of a buffer, dictionary, list, set, or string
+    - `len(element)`, which returns the length of the specified element, which can be any of the following:
         - Buffers: the length is the number of elements in the buffer
+        - Deques: the length is the number of elements in the deque
         - Dictionaries: the length is the number of keys in the dictionary
         - Lists: the length is the number of elements in the list
+        - Queues: the length is the number of elements in the queue
         - Ranges: the length is the number of integers in the range object based on its start, stop, and step values
         - Sets: the length is the number of elements in the set
         - Strings: the length is the number of characters in the string
+        - Stringbuilders: the length is the number of characters in the stringbuilder
     - `List(length)`, which returns a new list of the specified length, where each initial element is `nil`
     - `ListCap(capacity)`, which returns a new list of the specified capacity, which is the number of elements the list can store before having to internally resize the underlying array that stores the list elements when a new element is added
     - `ListIterable(iterable)`, which takes in an iterable and returns a list with the iterable elements as list elements